nuthanc/junior_to_senior/testing/README.md

 * Code coverage: Istanbul, Jest(Underneath uses Istanbul)
   * What percent of code are covered by tests
   * npm test -- --coverage

+### Unit Tests

+* Based on an input, get an output
+* Unit tests are extremely useful for Pure functions
+* React functional components with no state are Pure functions
+* Pure functions: Functions with no side effects, i.e they are deterministic